Blaine Robison, M.A.

 Haggadah.
 The traditional text which is recited at the Passover Seder and which defines the Seder's form and customs.

 Halakhah.
-Literally “the path or the way of walking.”
-The collective body of Jewish religious law, including biblical law (the 613 mitzvot) and later talmudic and rabbinic law, as well as customs and traditions.
+Literally "the path or the way of walking."
+The collective body of Jewish religious law, including biblical law (Torah mitzvot) and later talmudic and rabbinic law, as well as customs and traditions.
 In the modern era, Jewish citizens may be bound to halakhah only by their voluntary consent, many regarding halakhah as spiritual guidance only.
 The approach to halakhah is the central factor that defines Jewish religious movements today.
 Secular Israeli jurisprudence treats halakhah as a valid and valued source of precedent.

 HaShem. "the Name."
 A substitute word used in place of the unutterable name of God (Leviticus 24:11).